robertnunn/7DTD-Modlets/Alpha 18/mod notes.md

 - animal detector(?): only installs in helmets, show animals on compass like the huntsman perk but doesn't require sneaking.
 Longer range than perk?
 - zombie detector(?!): only installs in helmets, shows zombies instead of animals? can you even do this?
 - diamond edge: installs in melee tools/weapons, adds a bunch of block damage and entity damage
-- obsidian edge: installs in bladed melee tools/weapons, adds block/entity damage, but greatly reduces durability (obsidian is sharp as fuck, but fragile as shit)
+- **obsidian edge**: installs in bladed melee tools/weapons, adds block/entity damage, but greatly reduces durability (obsidian is sharp as fuck, but fragile as shit)

 ## update UI mod with:
 - elevation (helpful for flying, especially in fog/rain/snow)